HewlettPackard/oneview-ansible-collection/README.md

   delegate_to: localhost
 ```

-If a sessionID is passed as param, it will not do the default logout as above.
-User need to do an explicit logout.

-In this example, a session is fetched, then the sessionID is passed as param for the create fc network task.
+Scenario-2: In this example, a session is fetched, then the OneView session id is passed as param for the create fc network task.
 In this case, it will not do a session logout and user can logout the session once all tasks are done.

 ```yaml
 - name: Fetch Session Id